Polaris-JZ/polaris-jz.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
 This is Jujia Zhao, a master student from National University of Singapore.
-I graduated from Beijing Institute of Technology in China with a bachelor's degree.
-Now, I am a research intern at NExT Research Center in NUS.
+I graduated from Beijing Institute of Technology in China with a bachelor's degree in Automation.
+Now, I am a research intern at NExT Research Center in NUS, advised by [Dr. Wenjie Wang](https://wenjiewwj.github.io/).
 My research focuses on recommendation and information retrieval.

 # 📝 Publications